-Stage Description 1 The DLU Process transports the new firmware image a network from the TFTP load host and places it into a to storage buffer.
+Stage Description 1 The DLU Process transports the new firmware image across the network from the TFTP load host and places it into a temporary storage buffer.
 After you initiate the process, the setup port screen displays the following message followed by a series of dots (), indicating the downline upgrade is in progress: DLU process started!